Nitmiluk National Park

 Watch the gorge move through a spectrum of colours and glowing hues on a sunrise or sunset river cruise.
-As you observe the cliff faces towering over the boat, sit back and listen as the traditional owners of the park, the Jawoyn people, transport you into a spiritual world of their culture and history.
+As you observe the cliff faces towering over the boat, sit back and listen as the Traditional Owners of the park, the Jawoyn people, transport you into a spiritual world of their culture and history.

 Reach for the sky in a scenic flight over the park.
-Offering the most magnificent views from the air, a helicopter flight is a ‘must-do’ experience, showing the gorge system, Arnhem Land escarpment and local wildlife from a different perspective.
+Offering the most magnificent views from the air, a helicopter flight is a must-do experience, showing the gorge system, Arnhem Land escarpment and local wildlife from a different perspective.
 Flights leave from the nearby Visitor Centre with some options including an exclusive swim in one of the harder to reach gorges.

-The Windolf Walk is a moderately challenging track that winds along Katherine River and up to Pat’s Lookout for a sweeping view of the gorge.
+The many walks in Nitmiluk National Park range in distance and difficulty.
+Windolf Walk is a moderately challenging track that winds along Katherine River and up to Pat’s Lookout for a sweeping view of the gorge.
 The 8.4km return track includes access to the picturesque Southern Rockhole – a seasonal waterfall.

 Natural swimming holes

 Soak up the landscape as you cool off in the tranquil waters of Leliyn (Edith) Falls, on the park’s western boundary.
-Swimming at both the lower and upper pools is a must with the upper falls offering a particularly special swim among picture-perfect rock formations.
+Swimming at both the lower and upper pools is a must, with the upper falls offering a particularly special swim among picture-perfect rock formations.

 If you have time for a full day or overnight walk, you can follow the track to Sweetwater Pool, a secluded swimming hole where the waters mimic the sky in a spectacular display.

-Learn about the cultural and spiritual significance of the gorge for its traditional owners, the Jawoyn and Dagomen people.
+Learn about the cultural and spiritual significance of the gorge for its traditional owners, the Jawoyn people.
 The Nitmiluk Visitor Centre is located at the entrance to Nitmiluk Gorge and should be your first stop when visiting the national park.

 For thousands of years the Jawoyn people have maintained their culture and traditions through the stories passed from one generation to another – the Dreamtime.
 Nitmiluk is the Jawoyn name for Katherine Gorge.
-It is pronounced Nit-me-look, and literally means Cicada Place.
+It’s pronounced ‘Nit-me-look’, and literally means ‘Cicada Place’.